gurdalertek/SwapGasFees/README.md

 ## UI Design

 This section describes the basic design of the user interface (UI) for the proposed SwapGasFees app.
 The detailed design and the details of how the app will work will be added as a separate tutorial later.
+The full UI design can be downloaded as a pdf file from [here](./figures/SwapGasFees_Design.pdf).

 There are two main screens/interfaces in the app: